unoplatform/uno/doc/articles/features/windows-storage-pickers.md

 # Storage Pickers

 > [!TIP]
-> This article covers Uno-specific information for `Windows.Storage.Pickers` namespace.
+> This article covers Uno-specific information for the `Windows.Storage.Pickers` namespace.
 For a full description of the feature and instructions on using it, see [Windows.Storage.Pickers Namespace](https://learn.microsoft.com/uwp/api/windows.storage.pickers).

 * The `Windows.Storage.Pickers` namespace provides classes that allow the user to pick a folder or a file on the local file system so that the application can work with it.